 Scene Photos

-Movie Snippets
+Movie Trailer

-In Depth Review and Summary (Spoilers Possible; Be Warned)
+In Depth Review and Summary

-Liam — Franklin sucks, but this movie doesn’t.
-At least, not really.
-Its not an excellent movie, but I’ve seen worse.
-If you like horror, it is a must watch.
-If you don’t, avoid this one.
-The Texas Chain Saw Massacre is an exhausting, upsetting, and disturbing watch.
-So, THE POSITIVES.
-The horror is really good.
+THE POSITIVES The horror is really good.
 The movie was made by a couple people in 1974 on a budget of less than $200,000.
 Due to this, the movie feels very grimy and gross.
 The camera and audio quality is bad (even by 1974 standards), there is hardly any blood, no sex, and almost nothing happens for over half the movie.
 But because of this, it feels real.
 The movie even leans into this, claiming to be based on a true story (in reality, it wasn’t though.
-It IS loosely based off of Ed Gein, but that’s it).
-It just feels like a couple of friends took a trip into the empty Texas environment and stumbled upon a reallife nightmare.
+It IS loosely based off of Ed Gein, but emphasis on the ‘loosely’).
+It just feels like a couple of friends took a trip into the empty Texas environment and stumbled upon a real life nightmare.
 I won’t spoil any scenes, but there are some specific parts later in the movie that made me want to watch something funny, or maybe just take a shower.
+All this makes the movie pretty terrifying, so it did the one job a horror movie needs to do.
 If you are reading this, then you have definitely seen the Leatherface mask.
 There are tons of different iterations of it, some really good masks (2003), and some really, REALLY bad ones (Next Generation).
 But I think the original is my favorite.
-It is very offputting and again, real looking.
+It is very offputting, and again, real looking.
 It just looks like someone took a couple of real human faces, sliced ’em into a couple of pieces, and then stitched them together.
+There are also some things that are revealed about Leatherface that I think are really cool if you haven’t been spoiled already.